ttkorhonen/myDocument/docs/mrfioc2/event-system-intro.md

 (synchronous-data)=
-### Configurable Size Data Buffer
+### Synchronous Data buffer

-A buffer of up to 2k bytes can be transmitted over the event link.
+A memory buffer of up to 2k bytes can be transmitted over the event link.
 This data buffer will be  (synchronously) available to all EVRs that receive the event stream.

 ![image](images/configurable-size-data-buffer.png)

 The data to be transmitted is stored in a 2 kbyte dual-ported memory starting from the lowest address 0.
-This memory is directly accessible via the memory interface.
+This memory is directly accessible via the memory interface in both generators and receivers.

 ### Utility Functions in the Event Generator